christineyyeh/christineyyeh.github.io/_teaching/2022-BIOMEDIN217.md

 location: "Stanford, CA"
 ---

-I was the head TA for the graduate course BIOMEDIN217: Translational Bioinformatics with Professor Dennis Wall.
+I was a TA for the graduate course BIOMEDIN217: Translational Bioinformatics with Professor Dennis Wall.
 I held office hours, graded coursework, and facilitated course discussion.
 This course was part of the core graduate curriculum in Biomedical Informatics at Stanford.

 Course Information
 ------